TITLE: Pee Ta Khon

 CEREMONY: Pee Ta Khon (Ghost Festival)

-OTHER MATERIALS: oil paint; wood; sawdust paste; rattan; dyed polyester fabric; polyethylene rope; tin bells
+OTHER MATERIALS (mask): oil paint; wood; sawdust paste; rattan; dyed polyester fabric; polyethylene rope; tin bells

 The Pee Ta Khon, also spelled Phi Ta Khon, is an annual ceremony held solely in Dan Sai, Thailand, over a three-day period between March and July.
 The precise date of the festival is determined by the town’s spiritual mediums.
 It is part of a larger Buddhist celebration known as Bun Luang or Bun Phawet, intended to earn spiritual merit for its participants.